aboviq/powersync-solid/README.md

 ## License

-Emigrate is licensed under the MIT license.
+`powersync-solid` is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full license text.